-Gainful, results oriented planning should not happen in a vacuum.
-The Housing Task Force overcomes this concern and in turn provides value to the state, because it is a committee incorporating a wide array of perspectives and experiences which must be considered to effectively plan for affordable housing and supportive services in Illinois.
+Results oriented planning cannot happen in a vacuum.
+A wide array of perspectives and experiences must be considered to effectively plan for affordable housing and supportive services in Illinois.
 The process of consensus building and reconciling across different platforms and evolving agendas is an ongoing one, and the ACHP is an annual statement of the fruit of this labor.
-In this way, the ACHP is a centralized document needed to move the state toward meeting its housing needs.
+In this way, the ACHP has become a centralized document needed to move the state toward meeting its housing needs while considering and weighing these core values: